 5 UX Problem-Solving Tips You Should Know

 Healthcare is certainly an industry where innovation is lacking, and not for lack of trying.
 The industry is slow-moving and always a little hesitant to react, understandably, as there are often many repercussions if done wrong.
-One such company doing its part, however, to shake things up a bit and introduce a new way to add value to the lives of medical professionals and the systems that employ them is Flexwise Health...
+One such company doing its part to shake things up...

 There are Always Challenges in UX Design, But Not Always the Ones You’d Expect